-Therefore, in contrast with earlier interpretations suggesting a large east-vergent shallow-dipping detachment in the basement under the Frontal Cordillera (which significantly maximize the shortening estimates [e.g., Ramos et al., 1996b; Brooks et al., 2003; Giambiagi et al., 2002; Ramos et al., 2004]), our interpretation in Fig. 8a suggests that a series of steep crustal-scale ramps (which moderate the shortening estimates) may have developed on the back of the Frontal Cordillera anticline.
-Such an incipient eastern Andean Back-Thrust Margin (see also profile B in Fig. 1) cannot compare with the WAT at this latitude.
+[54] Therefore, in contrast with earlier interpretations suggesting a large east vergent shallow dipping detachment in the basement under the Frontal Cordillera (which significantly maximize the shortening estimates [e.g., Ramos et al., 1996b; Brooks et al., 2003; Giambiagi and Ramos, 2002; Ramos et al., 2004]), our interpretation in Figure 8a suggests that a series of steep crustal-scale ramps (which moderate the shortening estimates) may have developed on the back of the Frontal Cordillera anticline.
+Such an incipient eastern Andean Back Thrust Margin (see also profile B in Figure 1) cannot compare with the WAT at this latitude.

 4.6.
-Western foreland: The Marginal Block as a balance between the Andes and the subduction zone
+Western Foreland: Marginal Block as a Balance Between the Andes and the Subduction Zone

-The large-scale monocline architecture of the Marginal Block in front of the Principal

-Cordillera is illustrated in the section at 33.5°S (Fig. 8a) and is defined, at least over the more than 1500 km separating sections A and B in Fig. 1, by the western, eastward-dipping contact of the Andean Basin on top of the Coastal Cordillera basement.
-That architecture strongly suggests overall crustal-scale flexure of the western Andean foreland, explained by its eastward underthrusting beneath the Andes and its loading by the advancing thrusting under the Frontal Cordillera (Fig. 8a).
-Furthermore, the eastward tilt of the Marginal Block appears also associated with uplift and substantial erosion of the Coastal Cordillera.
-The overall upward bulging of the Coastal Cordillera is documented by the observation of erosion surfaces bevelling the east-dipping Andean Basin sequence as well as Cretaceous granite intrusions.
+[55] The large-scale monocline architecture of the marginal block in front of the Principal Cordillera is illustrated in the section at 33.5°S (Figure 8a) and is defined, at least over the more than 1500 km separating sections A and B in Figure 1, by the western, eastward dipping contact of the Andean Basin on top of the Coastal Cordillera basement.
+That architecture strongly suggests overall crustal-scale flexure of the western Andean foreland, partly explained by its eastward underthrusting beneath the Andes and its loading by the advancing thrusting under the Frontal Cordillera (Figure 8a).
+Furthermore, the eastward tilt of the marginal block appears also associated with uplift and substantial erosion of the Coastal Cordillera.
+The overall upward bulging of the Coastal Cordillera is documented by the observation of erosion surfaces beveling the east dipping Andean Basin sequence as well as Cretaceous granite intrusions.
 Relicts of such surfaces are preserved at high elevation (up to 2200 m) in the eastern Coastal Cordillera [Brüggen, 1950; Borde, 1966; Farías et al., 2008].
-Therefore, a long-lasting erosion process appears to have gradually reduced the relief created at the western edge of the Andean Basin by the bulging of the Coastal Cordillera, as illustrated in Fig. 8a.
+Therefore, a long-lasting erosion process appears to have gradually reduced the relief created at the western edge of the Andean Basin by the bulging of the Coastal Cordillera, as illustrated in Figure 8a.
 It follows that the uplift of the Coastal Cordillera could be interpreted simply as elastic fore-bulging ahead of the foreland flexure.
 However, the proximity of the Coastal Cordillera with the subduction zone suggests that mechanical coupling across the subduction interface is the leading boundary condition.
 The following is an attempt to settle some basic features of that boundary condition, in view of the published observations.